Skip to main content

 Readings

 The course has no required textbook.
-There is an optional textbook (co-edited by the course instructor) that students may want to consider: Hersh WR, Ed.
+There is an optional textbook, which is edited by the course instructor and that students may want to consider: Hersh WR, Ed.
 (2022).
 Health Informatics: Practical Guide, 8th Edition.
-The book has a website and is available from Lulu.com in eBook and paper versions.
+The book has a Web site and is available from Lulu.com in eBook and paper versions.
 The reading assignments from the book are optional, and no material will appear on the homework quizzes or final exam that is not also covered in the class.
 But some students prefer to also read a textbook when learning.
 The appropriate chapter readings for each unit in the course are as follows:

 Unit Topic Textbook Chapter(s)